 for instructions on how to enable it.

-Anthos clusters on bare metal supports SELinux in only RHEL and CentOS systems.
+GKE on Bare Metal supports SELinux in only RHEL and CentOS systems.

 Log into gcloud and creating a hybrid cluster config file

 - Login to gcloud as a user using

 gcloud auth application-default loginYou need to have a Project Owner/Editor role to use the automatic API enablement and Service Account creation features, described below.
 You can also add the following IAM roles to the user:

 export GOOGLE_APPLICATION_CREDENTIALS=JSON_KEY_FILEJSON_KEY_FILE specifies the path to your service account JSON key file.